Overview

 Land Cover Criteria

-Possible UTC: One of the primary purposes of this tool is to identify where to prioritize new tree plantings.
-This layer shows the percent of total area available for possible planting.
+Possible UTC: One of the primary purposes of this criterion is to identify where to prioritize new tree plantings.
+This indicator shows the percent of total area available for possible planting.

 Land Use